Mayanksaini1234/BlogWebApp_CRUD/README.md

 # MyBlog_WebApp

-## This project is a web application for reading, creating, editing, and deleting blog posts.
-It utilizes a custom API for managing blog content.
+## This project is a web application for reading, creating, editing, and deleting blog posts so it performs CRUD opeartions .
+It utilizes a custom API for managing blog content and PostgrSQL for data retention.

 ### Technologies Used:
 - Node.js